mozilla/experimenter-docs/docs/desktop-feature-api.md

 ---
-id: desktop-api
+id: desktop-feature-api
 title: Nimbus Feature API (JS)
-slug: /desktop-reference-guide
+slug: /desktop-feature-api
 ---

 This guide will help you use the Nimbus Feature API in Desktop Firefox to run experiments, set values remotely, and manage user preferences.
-If you are familiar with Normandy and are trying to migrate a feature, you may want to check out the [Migration Guide for Pref Experiments](migration-guide-desktop-frontend).
+If you are familiar with Normandy and are trying to migrate a feature, you may want to check out the [Migration Guide for Pref Experiments](desktop-migration-guide).

 :::info
 Your code must be able to import `ExperimentAPI.jsm` in the parent process or a privileged child process.
 We do not currently support a C++/Rust API.